 When someone passes out for an unknown reason, or when CPR (cardiopulmonary resuscitation) is required, it can be a stressful experience for everyone.
 The mnemonic “ABC” can help you remember what to do, in order.

 - Circulation/Compressions/Call for help

 This list of memorization tricks can help you to remember your anatomy for your next test, whether in massage school or if you’re preparing for the MBLEx.
-Memory tools like this are a great way to recall things that we don’t necessarily thinks about every day.
+Memory tools like the mnemonics listed in this article are a great way to increase long-term retention of anatomy and other information.